Key take-aways from CES 2020 for the marine and coastal communities.

 - Resilience cannot be ‘designed in’ as an afterthought: it has to be core to everything we build and deploy.

 - We need to improve our ability to communicate with one another about resilience and planning.
-We have to be willing to work together — individuals, businesses, non-profits, and government.
-If any one of these stakeholders doesn’t participate, all of us are made vulnerable.
+We have to be willing to work together — individuals, businesses, non-profits, and government; if any one of these stakeholders doesn’t participate, all of us are made vulnerable.
+This was something both the presenters and the audience were passionate about.

 - Radios are still – and will be for a long while – critical in first response.
 Make sure you have one.